‘Rigid Diversity‘ by Theodore Dalrymple:

 ‘The present totalitarian threat comes not from government, as it once did, but from the universities and the intellectuals, or semi-intellectuals, that they turn out.’

 Just a reminder: People who want to control how you think and feel are letting you know now how they will behave in the future.
 You can’t necessarily count on institutions, politicians and authorities to maintain your freedoms, should you suddenly find intolerant people with bad ideas wielding influence over you.

 The previous two cents and two cents more gets you close to a nickel: Twitter as a platform is what it is (especially good at brief bursts of condensed information, data gathering, and disasters).
+It’s the kind of internal, open chat platform within a company, scaled more broadly.
 All you need is a device, free software to download, and voila, you’ve become a node on a vast network.
 This has advantages.

 Communication, however, is obviously a pathetic prosthetic for human contact and real conversation.
 I suspect the people curating Twitter of playing a dumb, dumb game by favoring their favored biases (like all of us, to some extent) instead of just letting speech flourish.

 Via David Thompson, I don’t think I’d want to live in a Titan II Missile Complex, but it’s only $495K.
 Get in on the ground floor, and go down from there.

 As posted, Land Art is often about removing the monetary value, commodification and fungibility of a piece of art and making something big enough, weird enough, useless enough; maybe making a beautiful/ugly enough imitation of Nature or man’s design within Nature.

 I’d argue such thinking (the Romantic conceptualization of Nature, and Man’s relation to it), has social and political consequences for all of us.

 ‘Land art, earthworks (coined by Robert Smithson), or Earth art is an art movement in which landscape and the work of art are inextricably linked.’